wenxuanyan/cs501-mini-research/README.md

   <p> We used three APIs: Yelp, twitter and Sendbird.

 <b>Yelp</b>
     <p> you enter types of food and then location, it will pop up the restaurants near you.
+Also there is a button to click and lead you to google map for exact address.
     <img   style = "height:600px; width: 400px;border: solid 2px; border-radius: 50px;"
        src="Yelp.png" ><br>
 <b>Twitter</b>